deepjavalibrary/djl-demo/pneumonia-detection/README.md

 ### Prepare images

-You can download some of the X-ray images for testing from [here](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia?).
+You can download some of the X-ray images for testing dataset on [kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).
+We will use a default image for prediction if no input image is specified.

 ### Prepare trained model